granatumx/scripts/README.md

 * Testing can be isolated.

 Cons:
-* High memory (each image is likely 1-2GB)
- * But you are processing sequences which are likely 100+GB.
+* High memory (each image is likely 1-2GB) (But you are processing sequences which are likely 100+GB).
 * Knowledge of GranatumX architecture and Docker.

 If you are on Windows 10 you can install the Windows Insider edition